 In the school year 2003/2004, 7,525 participants were included in the Program 10,000.
 Of these, 7,351 were included in the program aimed at obtaining formal education and 174 persons in the Project-Based Learning program.
 The inclusion in the program entitled Tests/Confirmation of National Vocational Certificates begins in the following school year.
 Of these, 4265 persons were younger than 26 years (Education for Unemployed Persons); another 174 persons were included in the PUM program; all persons were younger than 26.
-10,062 unemployed persons were scheduled to be included in the Programme 10,000.
-200 persons were planned to be included in the PUM program and 2,100 places were reserved for national vocational training.
+10,062 unemployed persons were scheduled to be included in the Program and 2,100 places were reserved for national vocational training.